lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-NotLastWin title='Fragmentation Header for Fragments except the Last One, Window mode'}

-   The last fragment of an IPv6 datagram SHALL contain a fragmentation header that conforms to the format shown in {{Fig-Last}}.
+   In the No ACK option, the last fragment of an IPv6 datagram SHALL contain a fragmentation header that conforms to the format shown in {{Fig-Last}}.
 The total size of this fragmentation header is R+M bits.